-When deciding whether to apply to our department, keep in mind that the most successful applications have minimum verbal and analytical scores of 550 and minimum quantitative score of 600 on the GRE.
-Grade point averages should be 3.0 or better on a four point scale.
+When deciding whether to apply to our department, keep in mind that the most successful applications have grade point averages of 3.0 or better on a 4.0 point scale.
 Students with previous experience in the area of study may be given special consideration.

 You will be notified as soon as possible by our department whether or not you are qualified for admission for our graduate program.
-Availability of assistantships and/or fellowships is acted on separately from the admissions procedure.
 Financial support for graduate students is arranged through a variety of sources, including teaching assistantships, individual faculty member grants, and special university fellowships.
 You will be kept informed by our department on these developments.